hellange/lksystems/README.md

 ## About

-Experimental code to learn more about node and typescript and cloud deployment using docker-compose
+Experimental code to learn more about node, express, rest, typescript based projects and cloud deployment using docker-compose.

 ## LK Systems